marviorocha/marviorocha/src/content/work/nested/ibeucamposmacae.md

   IBEU Campos Macaé is an English language teaching institution officially recognized by the American Embassy
 tags:
   - Dev
+  - VueJS
-  - vuejs
+  - Astro
-  - astro
+  - javascript
-  - ruby
+  - TailwindCSS
 ---

 IBEU Campos Macaé is committed to the dissemination of Brazilian and American cultures!
 IBEU Campos Macae offers several international exams that prove English language proficiency: the ECCE (Examination for the Certificate of Competency in English), the ECPE (Examination for the Certificate of Proficiency in English) and the MET (Michigan English Test), among others.